 The interview complements the written application and detailed referee checks.
 The interview assists the panel in the assessment of the relative merits of each short listed applicant.
 The performance of an applicant in an interview should be integrated with information provided by the application, referee reports and any other assessment tools used in the selection process.

 Short listed applicants should be given adequate notice of interview time and location.
-Nothing precludes a teacher or paraprofessional agreeing to be interviewed through an alternative medium (such as video conference).
+Nothing precludes an employee agreeing to be interviewed through an alternative medium (such as video conference).
 If such arrangements are not possible, the panel should judge the applicant on the best available information.

-A teacher or paraprofessional is entitled to reasonable release with full pay to attend an interview for an advertised position in a government school.
-The principal of the school that has the vacancy and the teacher or paraprofessional will take all reasonable steps to ensure the timing of any release occurs at a time that avoids or minimises the need to provide a replacement teacher during the period of release.
-Selection panels should, wherever possible, schedule interviews at times that take into account the short listed applicant’s teaching commitments.
+An employee is entitled to reasonable release with full pay to attend an interview for an advertised position in a government school.
+The principal of the school that has the vacancy and the employee will take all reasonable steps to ensure the timing of any release occurs at a time that avoids or minimises the need to provide a replacement employee during the period of release.
+Selection panels should, wherever possible, schedule interviews at times that take into account the short listed applicant’s commitments.

 To ensure that all applicants are fairly considered, interviews should have a similar structure with each applicant being given the opportunity to respond to similar areas of questioning.
 Questions are to relate specifically to the selection criteria in the context of the role to be performed and should not be ambiguous or unnecessarily complicated.
 Before closing the interview, the selection panel is advised to provide an opportunity for the applicant to seek or give any relevant additional information that may not have been covered.

 Referee reports are a critical part of the assessment of the relative merits of short listed applicants who are in high contention for the position.
 Such reports allow for a rigorous checking of claims made by those applicants and the gathering of evidence on work performance.